-The Education area contains classrooms and support services.
+There are several Education areas on the compound.
+These areas include classrooms and support services.
 The Education department provides various programs for the inmates, including:

 - General Educational Development (GED)

-- Adult Continuing Education (ACE)

-- English as a Second Language

 - Release Readiness Program

 - Law Library

 - Leisure Library

-The vocational and prison industry program is located inside the secure area of the facility.
-Restrooms in these programs have an offender bathroom that has partitions to allow inmate to utilize the restroom without being in view of other offenders or staff.
+The vocational and prison industry programs are located inside the secure area of the facility.
+Restrooms in these programs have an offender bathroom that have doors to allow inmate to utilize the restroom without being in view of other offenders or staff.
 The vocational and industry area are open bays with no blind spots noted during the facility tour.
+Vocational program includes: